A new version of Blynk has been released, and the old version will be retired at some point in the future.

 The Blynk hardware library, currently only available in C++ with a version number of 1.0.0

 The cloud-based Blynk server (local server option is not available).

-A provisioning service used to devices to your local WiFi network directly from Blynk app.
+A provisioning service used to connect devices to your local WiFi network directly from Blynk app.

 An over-the-air (OTA) service to remotely update the hardware firmware from Blynk.360

 You can sign-up to the new version here:

 The Free price plan supports one hardware device and additional devices can be added for a one-off cost of $4.99

 The Plus and PRO versions require monthly subscriptions and allow additional features to be added to the subscription.

 Pricing Update 12th June ‘21

 Blynk have now provided more info on the widgets tha will be available with the Free plan, compared to the Plus/Pro plans.
 The details are: